English for Speakers of Other Languages (ESOL)

 0 credits, Not Offered Every Term

 One of a three-part series.
-English language learners study and practice modals, adverb clauses, and discourse connectors in written and spoken English.
+English language learners study and practice compound sentences, complex sentences with adverb clauses, transitions, and passive voice in written and spoken English.
+Aligns with the Oregon Adult English Language Proficiency Standards, Levels 3 and 4.
 Required: Student Petition.

 ESOL-051 Advanced Grammar B